mindphluxnet/C19ClickerServerEmulator/Loader/readme.md

 * changes server IP to localhost to enable local server use
 * implemented incomplete UpdateTask method
 * UDID is now SteamUserID instead of something that only really seems to work on mobile devices
+* Resistance to Virus is now server-side and no longer stored in PlayerPrefs

 # Fixes